lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 **NOTE:** For devices with USB flash drive support, it is possible to update the **icons**, **fonts**, **config** and the **language** files from a USB flash drive in the same way it is done through an SD card.
 However, the firmware can only be updated using an SD card.

-The TFT firmware update process is based on three different stages:
+The TFT firmware update process is based on three stages:

-- Deployment Files: All the resources needed for the firmware update (up to four kinds of resources)
+1. Deployment Files: All the resources needed for the firmware update (up to four kinds of resources)
-- Configuration: All the changes needed on configuration file before the firmware installation
+2. Configuration: All the changes needed on configuration file before the firmware installation
-- Installation: All the steps needed in order to install the firmware
+3. Installation: All the steps needed in order to install the firmware

 ### Deployment Files